Kulaganachi/Outlier_Detection_and_Removal/README.md

 ## Ex:2 - Outlier_Detection_and_Removal
 ## AIM:
 You are given bhp.csv which contains property prices in the city of banglore, India.
-You need to examine price_per_sqft column and do following,
+You need to examine price_per_sqft column and do following.

 (1) Remove outliers using IQR